mridul404/Custome-Iot-Website/README.md

-# Custome-Iot-Website For Servo Moter Angle Control
+## Custome-Iot-Website For Controlling Angle of a Servo Motor